Big Paddle Waterfront Festival

-Join Us for the 12th Annual Big Paddle!
+Join us for the 14th Annual Big Paddle Waterfront Festival!

-The Ridgefield Big Paddle commemorates the designation of the Lewis River to Vancouver Lake Water Trail each year on National Trails Day.
+The Ridgefield Big Paddle Waterfront Festival commemorates the designation of the Lewis River to Vancouver Lake Water Trail each year on National Trails Day.

-We are excited to invite you to the Lake River waterfront for Big Paddle on Saturday, June 3rd, 2023!
+We are excited to invite you to the Lake River waterfront for Big Paddle Waterfront Festival on Saturday, June 7, 2025!

 Guided Hikes & Paddle

 Be part of the BIG Paddle on Lake River Saturday morning!
-Join a flotilla of kayaks, paddle boards and canoes on a five mile roundtrip paddle along Lake River to the Columbia and back to the Port of Ridgefield Waterfront. $5 BYOB (Bring Your Own Boat) registration covers your entry to the guided paddle.
-There are limited seats available on two canoes led by Lower Columbia Estuary Partnership for $5.
+Join a flotilla of kayaks, paddle boards and canoes on a five-mile roundtrip paddle along Lake River to the Columbia and back to the Ridgefield Waterfront. $5 BYOB (Bring Your Own Boat) registration covers your entry to the guided paddle.

 Registration does NOT include a rental.
 Kayak, canoe or paddle board rentals must be arranged ahead of time on an individual basis.
-Alder Creek Kayak Ridgefield Location is conveniently located on Lake River.
+Alder Creek Kayak Ridgefield location is conveniently located on Lake River.
+Register online here.

 To celebrate National Trails Day, head on a group hike led by the Friends of the Refuge from the Port of Ridgefield through the Ridgefield National Wildlife Refuge.
-Group hikes will take place at 10am and 1pm, no registration necessary.
+Group hikes will take place at 10a AM, no registration necessary.
 The Refuge will be fee free during Big Paddle.

-From 11:30 – 1pm, paddle participants will experience the sights and sounds of the Ridgefield National Wildlife Refuge, visit historical sites like where Lewis & Clark landed, and enjoy a fun GUIDED PADDLE.
+From 11:30 AM – 1 PM, paddle participants will experience the sights and sounds of the Ridgefield National Wildlife Refuge, visit historical sites like where Lewis & Clark landed, and enjoy a fun guided paddle.

 Waterfront Activities